GSA/ficam-arch/_services/13_access.md

 > *Step 2.* Use an authenticator mentioned in Credential Management to validate the credential holder.

-Authentication is how you confirm who you are.
-Identity proofing is how you establish an identity.
-Authentication is how you use the identity.

 ### Authorization

 Authorization is how you decide whether you should allow someone to access an agency resource.
 Access requirements usually dictate whether you’ll allow someone to: